CenterForOpenScience/Policies-and-Procedures/index.md

 ##Smoke Free Workplace

-COS is a smoke free work environment.
 COS is committed to providing a safe and healthy workplace and to promoting the health and wellbeing of its employees and visitors.
-In order to supply our employees and visitors with a smoke free work environment, this policy applies to all areas and buildings occupied by COS employees and company sponsored off-site conferences, and meetings.
-We also ask that our staff and visitors do not come to work smelling of smoke.
-If you are a smoker who is interested in quitting, please inquire with the Office Manager for information regarding smoking cessation assistance.
+Some members of the COS staff have significant smoke and pet allergies.
+Exposure to smoke or pets can cause a reaction that would prevent them from working and require that they leave the office.
+As such, these common allergens should not be present in the COS offices or indoor company sponsored events.
+Staff and visitors should not bring pets or come to work smelling of smoke.

 ##Controlled substances, alcohol, and firearms